Majd96/TechNow/README.md

 ## Description
-TeckNow is tech news Android application that displays tech articles from four of the most top ten tech news websites TheVerge, TechCrunch, Engadget and TechRadar, and let you view the news for each of these four websites separately.
+TeckNow is tech news Android application that displays tech articles from four of the most top ten tech news websites TheVerge, TechCrunch, Engadget and TechRadar, and let the user views the news for each of these four websites separately.

 ## Intended User
-This app for everyone who interested in tech news and want to be resourceful.
+This app for everyone who interested in tech news and wants to be resourceful.

 ## Features
 - Allows the user to select the tech news website.
 - Displays the tech news for the chosen website
-- Diplays the news in two categories the top of articles and the most recently published.
+- Displays the news in two categories the top of articles and the most recently published.
-- Navigates to read the article on the original website .
+- Navigates to read the article on the original website.
-- Allows the user to save the favourts articles
+- Allows the user to save the favorites articles
 .
 ## User Interface
 ### The top articles screen